degville/docs-cloud/en/install-openstack.md

 Don't worry about the 'Missing relation' messages.
 We'll connect the relations together in a later step.
 You also don't have to wait for a deployment to finish before adding further applications to Juju.
-Errors will mostly resolve themselves as applications are deployed and relations are triggered.
+Errors will resolve themselves as applications are deployed and dependencies are met.

 ### [Nova Compute][charmcompute]